sethbattin/sethbattin.github.io/posts/cooperation-greatest-value.md

 Even if I can distill only half of that, it will still be the most valuable single item in my entire house that isn't an electric car.
-It'll make a fine inagural trophy for the adult hobby chemistry set I intend to assemble.
-I'll probably practice distilling something safer first, and I want to make a Breaking Bad coffee aparatus (even though [apparently that's a commidity][syphon-coffee-maker]).
+It'll make a fine inaugural trophy for the adult hobby chemistry set I intend to assemble.
+I'll probably practice distilling something safer first, and I want to make a Breaking Bad coffee apparatus (even though [apparently that's a commodity][siphon-coffee-maker]).
 But after that...I'm definitely distilling this hepatoxin and putting it into a nice case.